foundersandcoders/old-coursebook/sgc/README.md

 + Morning challenges are _solved as a class_ from scratch again rather than talking through one person's existing solution

 #### Mondays - now Research days (used to be workshop day)
++ 10:00 Show & Tell on cool websites and technologies the students have found
 + Provide a practical task associated with the research topics, so that you know what you're trying to achieve with the research
+  + If this isn't possible, provide more directed questions so people don't spend large chunks of the day researching irrelevant information
 + Jigsaw classroom all day (this is still a hit in week 4), ~~with presentations of what is ready just after lunch~~
-  + After lunch, everyone gets 45 minutes to _read all the readmes_ by themselves
-  + Presentations at the end of the day are now more of a Q&A session "rather than just reading out the readmes"
+  + Presentations will take place **without a projector**
 + Keep structuring the research topics well, week 4 is a good example of what worked well
 + Post projects to a readme in the morning so if people want to know what it is we can do so (++ this keeps being requested, again in week 4)

 #### Tuesdays - now Workshop days (used to be Research on Learning outcomes)
-+ 10:00 Show & Tell on cool websites and technologies the students have found
++ Workshops for **half to two thirds of the day**, with the last half or couple of hours of the day dedicated to starting the project

 #### Wednesdays & Thursdays
 + Add mid-project code review at lunch